Pan-Euro-Mediterranean (PEM): upcoming changes to the preferential rules of origin

-At the turn of the year 2024/2025, far-reaching changes came into effect in the area of origin of goods and preferences.
-These require adaptations of or GENESYS software as well as the cooperation of those responsible in the companies that use this software.
-The changes affect companies in the EU and Switzerland.
-Companies in the UK are not affected.
+At the turn of the year 2024/2025, there were already extensive changes in the area of origin of goods and preferences.
+These required adaptations of the BEX GENESYS software as well as the cooperation of those responsible in the companies that use this software.

 What are PEM and the Regional Convention?

-The Pan-European Mediterranean zone of origin (short: Pan-Euro-Med or PEM zone) is a group of countries that have concluded numerous bilateral free trade agreements with each other since 2005, using the same rules of origin and thus creating the basis for the Pan-Euro-Mediterranean cumulation.
+The Pan-European Mediterranean zone of origin (short: Pan-Euro-Med or PEM zone) is a group of countries that have concluded numerous bilateral free trade agreements (FTAs) with each other since 2005, using the same rules of origin and thus creating the basis for the Pan-Euro-Mediterranean cumulation.

 Section of the Pan-Euro-Med matrix of German customs using Switzerland as an example.
-(Status: 01/07/2025)
+(Status: 11/18/2025)

 What will change?